rolinagy0513/Awesome-Book/README.md

 About the .env.example File

-  -The .env.example file is used for storing sensitive environmental variables that should not be shared with others, such as API keys and endpoint URLs.
+The .env.example file is used for storing sensitive environmental variables

+that should not be shared with others, such as API keys and endpoint URLs.

 How Does It Work?